charlesneimog/Awesome-Pd/docs/objects/bl.wavetable~.md

 # bl.wavetable~

-`bl.wavetable~` is a bandlimited wavetable oscillator abstraction that uses the upsampling/filtering techniquelike, which makes the object quite inefficient CPU wise.
-This object also minimizes aliasing caused by hard sync and phase modulation.
-No wavetable scanning here though...
+`bl.wavetable~` is a bandlimited wavetable oscillator that generates audio signals from a specified waveform array.
+It employs upsampling and filtering to minimize aliasing, especially during hard sync and phase modulation.
+It supports various interpolation methods, phase synchronization, and phase modulation, with options for frequency input in Hz or MIDI pitch.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `bl.wavetable~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>